www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-10-14-bootstrap-game-based-on-optimization-networks.md

   * [ ] Create Tabulator help page, if a fitting table is present, in order describe things like sorting by multiple columns.
     -> See `src/main/resources/html/net/splitcells/website/js/tabulator.md`.
   * [ ] Replace HTML tables by Tabulator tables on the client side via dependency injection.
-  * [ ] Create a compact tree renderer for layout, where only the paths to its leafs are shown and where all path elements are links to appropriate paths.
+  * [ ] Create compact tree renderer, that provides an overview of all line processing tables of the constraint tree, which in turn is a more compact tree.
-  * [ ] Use compact tree renderer in order provide an overview of all line processing tables of the constraint tree, which in turn is a more compact tree.
+    The tree is compact, be only showing the paths to its leafs and where all path elements are links to appropriate paths.
     It also represents the constraint input language more closely.
     Later on in a new task the no-code editor should represent the state of the constraint tree.
 * [ ] Add game to live server.